Police Charity Telemarketers

 - The Florida Highway Patrol Command Officers Association -- a group of 188 ranking and retired FHP command officers -- took in nearly $4.6 million in 2007, the last year for which state records were available, but spent only $162,425 on program services.
 Ninety-three cents of every dollar contributed in 2007 ended up going for fundraising.

-- The Florida Association of State Troopers, which represents at least 850 members of the Highway Patrol, paid nearly 70 percent of the $2.5 million it raised in 2007 to a private telemarketing company.
+- The Florida Association of State Troopers, which represents at least 850 members of the Highway Patrol, paid nearly 70 percent of the $2.5 million it raised in 2007 went to a private telemarketing company.
 A 2006 tax return shows

 the association paid its executive director a salary of more than $92,000.